dhis2/training-docs/content/tracker_use/tg_event_visualizer.md

 ## Learning objectives for this session

-1. Describe the event visualizer app
+1. Describe the functions of the event visualizer app
 2. Describe the event visualizer interface
-3. Understand how to create visualizations using tracker data
+3. Create visualizations using tracker data
 4. Describe the limitations of event visualizer when working with tracker data